apache/flink/docs/java_api_guide.md

 Before running a data analysis program on a large data set in a distributed cluster, it is a good idea to make sure that the implemented algorithm works as desired.
 Hence, implementing data analysis programs is usually an incremental process of checking results, debugging, and improving.

 <p>
-Stratosphere provides a few nice features to significantly ease the development process of data analysis programs by supporting local debugging from within an IDE, injection of test data, and collection of result data.
-This section give some hints how to ease the development of Stratosphere programs.
+Flink provides a few nice features to significantly ease the development process of data analysis programs by supporting local debugging from within an IDE, injection of test data, and collection of result data.
+This section give some hints how to ease the development of Flink programs.
 </p>

 ### Local Execution Environment

-A `LocalEnvironment` starts a Stratosphere system within the same JVM process it was created in.
+A `LocalEnvironment` starts a Flink system within the same JVM process it was created in.
 If you start the LocalEnvironement from an IDE, you can set breakpoint in your code and easily debug your program.

 <p>
 A LocalEnvironment is created and used as follows: